OpenCyphal-Garage/libcyphal/docs/design/readme.md

 };

 template <typename Service>
-class PromisedResponse final : public PromisedResponseBase {
+class ResponsePromise final : public ResponsePromiseBase {
 public:
     /// Checks if the response has arrived.